 Podcast monetization can be broken down into two categories:

-Being paid by your audience will include monetization methods like patron programs, creating premium podcast content placed behind paywalls, and donations and merchandising.
+Being paid by your audience will include monetization methods like patron programs, donations and merchandising.
 These methods place the responsibility on your audience to help fund your show, and work well for podcasts with strong audience engagement.

 Being paid by sponsors will include monetization methods like advertisements and ad campaigns, and being paid by a general sponsor of your podcast.
 This places the responsibility of paying you for your podcast on someone other than your audience, though audience interaction and participation in your content can be a factor in how effective these methods are.

 Using one method to monetize your podcast does not mean that you can’t utilize another method.
-For example, you can have a patron program while also running advertisements in your podcast, or you can have an overall sponsor for your podcast while selling premium content.
+For example, you can have a patron program while also running advertisements in your podcast.

 Once again, you just need to keep what methods work best for your podcast in mind to ensure that you’re monetizing your podcast as effectively as possible.
 For example, take into account how much time during each episode will be devoted to shouting out patrons or having your ads play, or if any of your monetization methods conflict with each other.